Submit A Film

 7. Declaration of conflict of interest must accompany submission of films made by or in any way connected with Madman Entertainment or NZIFF staff and trustees or their families.

-2. Entrants will be informed if their film is shortlisted, but the shortlisted films will not be made public.
+2. Entrants will be informed if their film is shortlisted, but the shortlist will not be made public.

 3. Finalists’ work will be exhibited in the “New Zealand’s Best” programme at NZIFF.